 Planning workshops began with discussions regarding the physical presentation of the Green River campus to the students and community it serves.
 A series of goals were developed as an aid to generating elements that will enhance not only the visual image of the college but also strengthen the general campus organization and service opportunities.
 This will result in a more user-friendly environment.

 During the workshops, the planning committee discussed the relationships of the spaces with their associated programs and services.
-Appropriate locations on campus for growth, renovation, and replacement, and the areas available/ required at each location, were determined.
-A series of new capital construction projects is proposed and located such that the projects organizationally support the campus planning goals.
-See Project Timelines for specifics.
+Appropriate locations on campus for growth, renovation, and replacement and the areas available or required at each location were determined.
+A series of new capital construction projects were proposed and located such that the projects organizationally support the campus planning goals.
+See Project Schedules for specifics.

 Green River Master Planning will be a collaborative process that utilizes effective communication to develop capital solutions in response to college needs.
 Extensive effort will be made to involve campus stakeholders in all master planning efforts through regularly scheduled effective communication with the campus community.

 - Congruent with and supportive of Strategic, Instructional, Student Services, International, and Technology Plans;

 - An evolving process responsive to current information and future trends (Where are we?
 Where do we want to go?
 How will we bridge the gap?);

 We will create designs that meet the access needs of our patrons and communities.
 Facilties will be constructed and maintained that incorporate quality, sustainable design elements, enhance the Green River experience, and effectively use space for all campus functions.
 Regulatory agencies will be included as appropriate in the master planning process.